Stories that change... minds

 My Karate Sensei told us this story.

-"Long time ago when you studied Karate in the Japanese village, you tied your gi ( uniform ) with a rope and that rope was your white belt.
+"Long time ago when we studied Karate in the Japanese village, we tied our gi ( practice uniform ) with a rope and that rope was your white belt.

-"Remember, the true goal of Karate is to become a white belt again."
+" the true goal of all Karate is to become a white belt again."

-Barefoot and Happy
+Barefoot and happy

-"Really?"
+"Their not?"
 I asked.